 Biometric authentication is often used as a major component of modern multi-factor authentication.
 The more security layers stand between users and applications, the more difficulty hackers face while trying to breach the organizations’ network.

-While biometric authentication is much safer than passwords, relying solely on it could an enterprise in danger.
+While biometric multi factor authentication is much safer than passwords, relying solely on it could an enterprise in danger.
 For this reason, it is usually added as a second layer of security, next to passwords.
 Therefore, biometric authentication is a great security measure to take, as long as it is not the only one.

 Biometric authentication is another approach to safeguarding data access that is a stronger alternative to passwords.
 Biometrics is becoming increasingly popular as the second authentication factor (in the two-factor authentication approach), with the first factor being passwords.